webpack/webpack.js.org/src/content/api/module-methods.md

 ## Magic Comments

-The spec for `import` doesn't allow control over the chunk's name or other properties as "chunks" are only a concept within webpack.
-Luckily webpack allows some special parameters via comments so as to not break the spec.
-It really is as simple as just adding these comments in order to make these features work:
+Simple comments to make features work.
+Just by adding comments to the import we can do things such as name our chunk or select different modes.
+For a full list of these magic comments see the code below followed by an explanation of what these comments do.

 ``` js
 // Single target